Thailand is taking measures to ensure the safety of its citizens and all foreigners within its territory during the coronavirus pandemic.

 The coronavirus has reached over 120 countries worldwide.
 That is why the World Health Organization (WHO) has officially declared the COVID-19 disease a pandemic.

 Fortunately, Thailand remains one of the least affected areas.
-There have been 2,987 confirmed cases so far, of which 2,740 made a full recovery.
+As of August 28th, there have been fewer than 3,500 confirmed cases so far, the vast majority have gone on to make a full recovery.

 Like anywhere else in the world, the disease has affected the Thai tourist industry.
 Arrivals dropped by 40% in February.